anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 1. Select the tab "Upload"
 1. Upload the .zip file you just downloaded
 1. Activate the plugin
-1. A new menu `Wysija` will appear in your Admin
+1. A new menu `MailPoet` will appear in your Admin

 = 3.
 The old and reliable way (FTP) =
 1. Upload `wysija-newsletters` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. A new menu `Wysija` will appear in your Admin
+1. A new menu `MailPoet` will appear in your Admin

 == Frequently Asked Questions ==

 = Got questions? =

-Our [support site](http://support.wysija.com/) has plenty of articles and a ticketing system.
+Our [support site](http://support.mailpoet.com/) has plenty of articles and a ticketing system.

-= Submit your feature request =

-We got a User Voice page where you can [add or vote for new features](http://wysija.uservoice.com/forums/150107-feature-request).

 == Screenshots ==